RebSolcia/BlockchainXItalo/README.md

 It is actually the same as the Compensation smart contract, but it is the production version of the latter.
 The oracles in this case are calling our webservices with the two functions that are actually scraping the true Italo's website.

 (See the [ProdReady_Italo contract](https://github.com/RebSolcia/BlockchainXItalo/blob/main/code/ProdReady_Italo.sol))

+# 3. How To: Video-Tutorial for DEV
+Follow the link and see how to have your Italo contract running with a few clicks!
+(See the [video tutorial](LINKHERE) on YouTube here.)